tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/1/LessonPlan.md

 ### 5. Instructor Do: Course Overview (10 min)

-In this section, provide an overview of the topics and technologies used in the course, as well as the timeline for each topic or unit.
+In this section, provide an overview of the topics and technologies used in the course.
+Also, present the timeline for each subject or unit.

 Use the slideshow to go over the course agenda and timeline.